reactjs/react.dev/beta/src/content/learn/separating-events-from-effects.md

 </Wip>

-Event functions let you fix many patterns where you might be tempted to suppress the dependency linter.
+Effect Events let you fix many patterns where you might be tempted to suppress the dependency linter.

 For example, say you have an Effect to log the page visits: